John Kennedy (Louisiana politician): 2016

 On January 26, 2016, Kennedy launched a third bid for a Senate seat.
 In seeking to succeed the retiring Vitter, he faced more than 20 opponents.
 Vitter had announced his forthcoming retirement from the Senate in 2015 after losing a bid for governor to John Bel Edwards.

 Kennedy's senatorial campaign was endorsed by the U.S. Chamber of Commerce, the National Federation of Independent Business, the NRA Political Victory Fund, the National Right to Life Committee, the American Conservative Union, Vice President-elect Mike Pence and President-elect Donald Trump.
 Kennedy, who had supported Vitter for governor the previous year, won the jungle primary and faced Democrat Foster Campbell in a December 10 runoff election.
 President-elect Donald Trump—who had received Kennedy's support in the 2016 presidential election—campaigned for Kennedy the day before the runoff.
 Kennedy defeated Campbell by 536,204 votes (61%) to 347,813 (39%).
 He lost the most-populated parishes of Orleans and East Baton Rouge, in which he had been reared, but was a runaway winner in Campbell's home parish of Bossier.

 2022

 Kennedy was reelected in 2022, defeating 12 opponents in an open primary with 62% of the vote, thus avoiding a runoff.
 Kennedy received the most votes in every parish except Orleans Parish.

+2028

+Kennedy has been floated as a possible presidential candidate for the Republican Party in 2028.
+When asked about a possible 2028 presidential run during a Politics and Eggs event for New Hampshire Institute of Politics at Saint Anselm College, Kennedy said: "I'm happy as a United States senator, plan to run for reelection.
+You never say never."